 On the University of York campus, enjoy hot and cold snacks at the Ron Cooke Hub on Campus East.
 With an impressive lakeside setting, the Hub Café offers an excellent selection of snacks and drinks, including Grumpy Mule coffee, delicious homemade cakes and pastries, gourmet sandwiches, salads, panini, and much more.
 Ask about the YORCUP scheme and find out how you can save money and reduce the number of disposable cups on the University campus.

 Travel and transport

 The nearest car parks to the Yorkshire Museum are on Marygate and Bootham Row.
-For city centre car parking information, visit itravelyork.info/driving/parking.
+Find out more about city centre car parking.

 Car parking on the University of York campus is free after 6pm and on weekends, and frequent bus services run between the city centre and campus.
 For events held on Campus East, please park in Field Lane car park.
-Maps and directions are available at york.ac.uk/maps.
+Download maps and directions.

 Information on wheelchair accessibility for in-person events can be found on the venues page.
 If you need any assistance to access our events, please contact the Festival team at yorkfestivalofideas

 Photography, filming and/or recording will be taking place at some of our events.
 Please inform a member of the Festival team before the event if you do not wish to be photographed, filmed or recorded.
 If you have any questions about photography/videography, please take a look at the University of York Photography and video privacy notice.